Governmentality: Technologies of the self

 Technologies of the self refer to the practices and strategies by which individuals represent to themselves their own ethical self-understanding.
 One of the main features of technologies of self is that of expertise.
-Expertise has three important aspects.
+In governmentalist theory, expertise has three important aspects.

 First, its grounding of authority in a claim to scientificity and objectivity creates distance between self-regulation and the state that is necessary with liberal democracies.
 Second, expertise can "mobilise and be mobilised within political argument in distinctive ways, producing a new relationship between knowledge and government.
 Expertise comes to be accorded a particular role in the formulation of programs of government and in the technologies that seek to give them effect" [Rose, 1996:156].
 Third, expertise operates through a relationship with the self-regulating abilities of individuals.
 The plausibility inherent in a claim to scientificity binds "subjectivity to truth and subjects to experts" [Rose, 1996:156].
 Expertise works through a logic of choice, through a transformation of the ways in which individuals constitute themselves, through "inculcating desires for self-development that expertise itself can guide and through claims to be able to allay the anxieties generated when the actuality of life fails to live up to its image [Rose, 1999:88].

-The technologies of the self involved in the practice of, for example, going to the gym are the: technology of responsibilisation, technology of healthism, technology of normalisation and technology of self-esteem.

 Responsibilisation

 In line with its desire to reduce the scope of government (e.g. welfare) Neo-liberalism characteristically develops indirect techniques for leading and controlling individuals without being responsible for them.
 The main mechanism is through the technology of responsibilisation.
-This entails subjects becoming responsibilised by making them see social risks such as illness, unemployment, poverty, public safety etc. not as the responsibility of the state, but actually lying in the domain for which the individual is responsible and transforming it into a problem of 'self-care' [Lemke, 2001:201] and of 'consumption'.
-The practice of going to the gym can be seen as a result of responsibilisation, our responsibility to remain free of illness so as to be able to work and to care for our dependants (children, elderly parents etc.) This technology somewhat overlaps with the technology of healthism.
+This entails subjects becoming responsibilised by making them see social risks such as illness, unemployment, poverty, and public safety not as the responsibility of the state, but actually lying in the domain for which the individual is responsible and transforming it into a problem of 'self-care' [Lemke, 2001:201] and of 'consumption'.